The Pioneer (Eugene, Oregon): History

 In a 1928 newspaper article, the statue was described as standing "in the center of the campus", and depicting "the pioneer spirit of the West".
-By 1929, the statue was guarded against vandalism, along with other Eugene landmarks, prior to the homecoming football game rivalry with Oregon State University.
-An editorial in the Eugene Guard in 1931 mentioned, in the context of the in-state rivalry, "Orange paint of the hue so popular in the vicinity of Corvallis daubs the pavements at the University, the big 'O' on Skinner's Butte, even the famous Pioneer statue."
+In 1929, the statue was guarded against vandalism, along with other Eugene landmarks, prior to the homecoming football game rivalry with Oregon State University.
+An editorial in the Eugene Guard in 1931 mentioned, in the context of the in-state rivalry: "Orange paint of the hue so popular in the vicinity of Corvallis daubs the pavements at the University, the big 'O' on Skinner's Butte, even the famous Pioneer statue."

 In 1963, describing "Goblin antics", the Eugene Guard reported, "Someone took the Halloween occasion Thursday night to decorate the Pioneer Father statue on the University of Oregon campus.
 Arrows 'protruded' from his body and a tomahawk was 'imbedded' in his head."

 Removal

-The statue was vandalized in April 2019.
-Then on May 20, 2019, the hundredth anniversary of the statue's installation, students from the Native American Students Union held a protest, calling for the Pioneer to be removed due to the experience of Native American peoples of Oregon.
-UO President Michael Schill created a committee with the charge, "to make recommendations to balance the representation of history on campus to include people of diverse backgrounds".
+The statue was vandalized in April 2019; it was painted red both in the groin area and on the whip.
+Then on May 20, 2019—the hundredth anniversary of the statue's installation—students from the Native American Students Union held a protest, calling for the Pioneer to be removed due to the experience of Native American peoples of Oregon.
+Michael Schill, who was President of UO at the time, created a committee with the charge "to make recommendations to balance the representation of history on campus to include people of diverse backgrounds".

-On June 13, 2020, following a rally at Deady Hall (the renaming of which has been requested), a group of unknown individuals pulled down and vandalized the statue and moved it to the front steps of Johnson Hall, also toppling and defacing The Pioneer Mother.
+On June 13, 2020, following a rally at Deady Hall (renamed University Hall on June 24), a group of unknown individuals pulled down and vandalized the statue and moved it to the front steps of Johnson Hall, also toppling and defacing The Pioneer Mother.
 On June 14, the university put both statues into storage.